“It’s not a matter of if you will be breached, but just a matter of when.” – Gary Meshell

 The Pretexting Provisions is another GLBA standard that involves cybersecurity which encourages financial institutions to develop safeguards for pretexting or social engineering, and organizations develop a written plan for monitoring account activity, i.e., training staff not to provide NPI to fraud entities.

-These standards and rules of GLBA apply to all business, regardless of size, that are engaged in providing financial products or services to consumers, so not only financial institutions, but also check-cashing companies, payday lenders, mortgage brokers, and other functions involving the transaction of money.
+These standards and rules of GLBA apply to all business, regardless of size, as long as they are engaged in providing financial products or services to consumers, so not only financial institutions, but also check-cashing companies, payday lenders, mortgage brokers, and other functions involving the transaction of money.

 Financial Institutions should employ encryption to mitigate the risk of disclosure, and encryption methods include effective key management and encryption strength.